-Through grant funding provided by the Blue Cross Blue Shield of Michigan Foundation, support from the Spectrum Health Foundation, and in coordination with the Michigan Opioid Collaborative, Michigan State University’s specialized GREAT MOMs (Grand Rapids Encompassing Addition Treatment and Medical Obstetric Management) program will support providers (family medicine, obstetric, nurse midwifery) with diagnosis, treatment planning, and medication management of pregnant people with substance use disorders.
+Through grant funding provided by the Blue Cross Blue Shield of Michigan Foundation, support from the Spectrum Health Foundation, and in coordination with the Michigan Opioid Collaborative, Michigan State University’s specialized GREAT MOMs (Grand Rapids Encompassing Addiction Treatment and Medical Obstetric Management) program will support providers (family medicine, obstetric, nurse midwifery) with diagnosis, treatment planning, and medication management of pregnant people with substance use disorders.

 The GREAT MOMs program aims to help providers inspire whole person wellness by providing treatment to help minimize fetal exposure to illicit substances, and engaging the pregnant person as a leader in their recovery.